Stone Old Alleynians F.C.: History

 The 2014–15 season saw the club enter the F.A.
 Vase for the first time and finish runners up in Division one earning promotion to the Premier division of the West Midlands (Regional) League.
 After the FA reorganised the English football league system, the club found they had been moved to Division one of the North West Counties League for the start of the 2018–19 season.
 The 2019–20 season saw the club make their debut in the FA Cup.
 In 2021 they were promoted to the Premier Division of the Midland League based on their results in the abandoned 2019–20 and 2020–21 seasons.

 Ground

-The club play their home games at King's Park, Meir Heath, Stoke-on-Trent, after moving there for the 2021–22 season.
-This occurred following a non-league lower division reshuffle by the FA in May, Stone were moved from the North West Counties Football League to the Midland Football League.They were promoted to Step 5 of the National League System (Step 9 of the English Football Pyramid) and thus will play in the Premier Division.
-As a result, in order to comply with league ground standards, the club has moved away from home of 15 years Wellbeing Park.
-Their teams will now play at Kings Park in Meir Heath, the former ground of Meir KA FC.
-The pitch is located seven miles away from Wellbeing Park, a 13-minute car drive.
+The club play their first team home games at Newcastle Town FC in Newcastle under-Lyme after moving there for the 2024-25 season.

+The rest of the Club’s teams play at Alleyne’s Sports Centre, Stone.